fourthexit/sasha/README.txt

-This is a github repository for my OBDM and python code.
+This is a github repository for the core of my SPKP wordpress website.